western-greece-developers/meetup/meetups/8/README.md

 - [Meetup #5] Game development - Theodoros Ntakouris - zarkopafilis.
 - [Meetup #6] Blockchain & Cryptocurrencies - Marios Karagiannopoulos - mariosk.
 - [Meetup #6] News & Social Media Monitoring with Data Mining Techniques - the palopro.io example - nikos.t
+- [Meetup #7] SmartPie - Home Automation For Hackers (Dimitris Karakasilis) (Project presentation and call for contributors, pet project candidate)
+- [Meetup #7] Medical IT (PantelisT) Being quite a few years in medical software industry I can prepare a small presentation regarding problem faced (e.g. CE and FDA regarding what your software is characterized and the tendencies of the industry regarding software needs)